Fraunhofer-AISEC/cpg/tutorial.md

 ## CPG Console

-While the CPG tool is mostly used as a libary in external tools, such as [Codyze](http://github.com/Fraunhofer-AISEC/codyze), we decided to showcase its functionalities with a simple CLI based console that can be used to query the graph and run simple analysis steps.
+While the CPG tool is mostly used as a library in external tools, such as [Codyze](http://github.com/Fraunhofer-AISEC/codyze), we decided to showcase its functionalities with a simple CLI based console that can be used to query the graph and run simple analysis steps.

 To launch the console, first build it according to the instructions in our `README.md` and then run `bin/cpg-console`.
 You will be greeted by the interactive prompt of our console, which is implemented by the kotlin `ki` interactive shell.
 The commands on this shell follow the syntax of the Kotlin language.
 For more information please see the [Kotlin documentation](https://kotlinlang.org/docs/home.html).